itsmeichigo/PeekView/README.md

                 })
 ```

-Be sure to check out the demo code for better understanding of the usage
+Be sure to check out the demo code for better understanding of the usage.

 ### ARC